-Make sure you have a policy and procedures in place for how to refuse service to patrons who are already intoxicated-whether by alcohol, cannabis or the co-use of alcohol and cannabis or other drugs.
-When you see signs of intoxication, promptly end alcohol service and help the patron get home safely.
+Make sure you have a policy and procedures in place for how to refuse service to patrons who are already intoxicated-whether by alcohol, cannabis, prescription medication, other drugs or the co-use of multiple substances.
+When you see signs of intoxication or drug toxicity, promptly end alcohol service.
+Ensure the patron is safe.
+Depending on the situation, this could mean helping them get home safely or accessing medical services.